 When you optimize your website for search engines, you offer your clients value.
 They can’t utilize your expertise if they can’t find you online.
 Search engine optimization is part of good web design.

-Most buyers begin with a local search, such as “Tyler, Texas realtor.”
+Most buyers begin with a local search, such as a “Tyler, Texas realtor.”
 Make sure search engines identify you with your region by sprinkling local keywords throughout pages on your site.
 You might use headings or internal text phrases like these:

 - Tyler Homes for Sale